confluenza/confluenza/workspaces/homepage/src/pages/developers/01-MakingConfluenzaYours/ExternalContent.md

 Using Confluenza in your own gatsby site is super easy.
 Here is how.

 > Below, we assume that you want to use Confluenza in a Gatsby site that you have in a monorepo in one of your workspaces.
 We assume that the name of the workspace where you have your Gatsby site to which you want to add Confluenza theme is `homepage`.
+Confluenza can also be used outside of a monorepo.
+In such a case, you do not have workspaces though and everything is relative to the root of your Gatsby project.

 ## gatsby-theme-confluenza